article illustration Automatic Capacitor IOS build with GitHub actions with certificate

 Using an App Store Connect API Key

-The API Key file (p8 file that you download), the key ID, and the issuer ID are needed to create the JWT token for authorization.
-There are multiple ways that these pieces of information can be input into Fastlane using Fastlane’s new action, app_store_connect_api_key.
+The API Key file (p8 file that you download), the key ID, and the issuer ID are required in order to create the JWT token for authorization.
+There are multiple ways that this information can be passed into Fastlane.
+I chose to use the Fastlane’s new action app_store_connect_api_key.
 You can learn other ways in Fastlane documentation.
 I show this method because I think it is the easiest way to work with most CI out there, where you can set environment variables.

-Now we can manage Fastlane with the App Store Connect API key, great!
+Now we can manage the App Store Connect with Fastlane using the API key, great!

 Open XCode and go to Settings > Accounts > Apple ID > Teams and select your team.